navipartner/docs/content/en/docs/retail/pos_processes/how-to/cash_drawer_open/index.md

 3. Click the dropdown next to the **Default POS Payment Bin** and then **Select from full list**.
 4. Click **Edit List**.
 5. In the field **Eject Method** input **OPOS**.
 6. Click **Eject Method Parameters**.
+   A pop-up window is displayed.
-7. In the pop up in the field **Value** input the **Logical Device Name** of the OPOS printer on the POS.
+7. In the **Value** field of the pop-up window provide the **Logical Device Name** of the OPOS printer on the POS.
-   The POS Unit with this POS payment bin is now using OPOS to open whenever opening the drawer in POS.
+   The POS unit with this POS payment bin is now using OPOS whenever opening the drawer in POS.

 #### See also